junqueiragaabi/ButterflyColors/README.md

 ## Overview

-The ButterflyColors package contains colour palette for plotting in R based on butterfly species.
+The ButterflyColors package contains color palette for plotting in R based on butterfly species.
-For species with sexual dimorphisms, we used male colours.
+For species with sexual dimorphisms, we used male colors.

 ## Installation